rohitash-chandra/rohitash-chandra.github.io/_pages/about.md

 ---

 Dr. Rohitash Chandra is a Senior Lecturer in Data Science  at School of Mathematics and Statistics,  UNSW Sydney.
 His research interests are in areas of deep learning, neuro-evolution, Bayesian inference (MCMCs), landscape evolution models, reef modelling and mineral exploration.
+[More information at UNSW profile](https://research.unsw.edu.au/people/dr-rohitash-chandra)

 **Research Paper**